firepear/petrel/README.rst

 Automated server management interface
 =====================================

-Adminsock provides a fire-and-forget way to add a backend (Unix domain) administrative interface to servers written in Go.
+Adminsock provides a fire-and-forget way to add a backend (Unix domain socket) administrative interface to servers written in Go.

 It handles network I/O and dispatches requests from clients.
 All you need to do is watch its messaging channel for events you'd like to log